hashlab/use-hash/readme.md

 ## Register Transaction

-With everything properly registered you should now be abot to make a transaction with your hardware.
-In order to do that turn it on, input the  merchant document number in order to activate the terminal, and you should be able to swipe a card and make a test transaction.
+With everything properly registered, you should now be able to create a transaction with your hardware.
+To do that, please turn it on, input the merchant document number (which activates the harware), and you should be able to swipe a card and make a test transaction.

 # Beyond the first transaction